-California Workers Compensation insurance companies send injured workers form notifications of important events in a claim that affect benefits.
+California Workers Compensation insurance companies send to injured workers form notifications of important events in a claim that affect benefits.
 Notices relate to:

 - Injured worker rights